-You may have heard of the term the ‘Human Firewall’, it’s a bit of a buzz word at the moment – but what does it mean?
+How secure is your Human Firewall?
+You may have heard of the term the ‘Human Firewall’, it’s a bit of a buzzword at the moment, but what does it mean?

-Unfortunately the hackers are gaining in sophistication and deliberately targeting the weakest link in your security, your team, the human gatekeepers of an organisation’s safety.
+Hackers are getting more sophisticated and are deliberately targeting the weakest link in your security, your team.
+Those human gatekeepers of an organisation’s safety.
+Your human firewall…